-On February 2, 1952, Jim Elliot waved goodbye to his parents and boarded a ship for the 18-day trip from San Pedro, California to Quito (Kee-toe), Ecuador, South America.
+On February 2, 1952, Jim Elliot waved goodbye to his parents and boarded a ship for the 18-day trip from San Pedro, California, to Quito (Kee-toe), Ecuador, South America.

 He and his missionary partner, Pete Fleming, first spent a year in Quito learning to speak Spanish.
 Then they moved to Shandia (Shan-dee-ah), a small Quichua (Kee-chew-wah) Indian village to take the place of the retiring missionary.
 Jim and Pete studied hard to learn the language and fit in.
 Their hard work paid off; in six months, both were speaking Spanish well enough to move to Shandia.
 When they arrived in Shandia, they also had to learn the speech of the Quichuas.

-Planning to reach the Aucas
+Jim's Plan to Reach the Aucas

 Three years later many Quichuas had become faithful Christians.
 Jim now began to feel it was time to tell the Aucas about Jesus.